Click on the Main Categories above to start your adventure.

 anxiety.
 This is not an option for most musicians and luckily there are

-to cope with stress seems far removed from the special nature of the situations
+how to cope with stress seems far removed from the special nature of the

-musicians are in.
-But in fact the physical and mental manifestations of nerves
+situations musicians are in.
+But in fact the physical and mental

-counter-productive to the task at hand.
-There are several 'coping strategies'
+anxiety is usually counter-productive to the task at hand.
+There are several

-that can be employed in an attempt to control performance anxiety.
-For instance
+'coping strategies' that can be employed in an attempt to control performance

 Folk-culture